Elizabeth on the issues

 No one should die or suffer because they can’t pay for a test or medicine.
 Every day, people in Pennsylvania are forced to make decisions no one should have to, like whether to buy groceries or medicine.
 That’s unacceptable.
 Healthcare is a human right.

-Elizabeth is fighting to make Pennsylvania a national model for care that prioritizes our lives over the profits of big corporations.
+As a co-chair of the Medicare for All Caucus, Elizabeth is fighting to make Pennsylvania a national model for care that prioritizes our lives over the profits of big corporations.

 Putting power in the people’s hands